 4. As an Eco-Friendly Tea Bags

-It’s time to ditch single-use tea bags and make your own tea brewers using these nut milk bags.
+It’s time to ditch single-use tea bags and use reusable muslin tea bags.
 How?
 Just throw in some loose-leaf tea into the bag, pour boiling water over it, and strain.
 What’s great is that, unlike regular tea bags, nut milk bags can be washed easily and reused.

 5. To Make Baby Food